minhtrang4078/How-I-create-a-PowerBI-report/README.md

 - line charts, bar charts which can be shown as tables
 - decomposition tree to understand key metrics

-## Final products
+## Step 4: Final products and getting feedback
-Please watch the above video or download the *.pbix file for the details
+- Modify the reports based on the feedbacks for the report, and this step is like a mantainance activities for a longer time after the report creation.
+- Training: how to use the reports, which answers can be found, show how the analysis is done to avoid the mistakes for someone who is skeptical about how the figures are calculated
+- Track the metrics of users